 African Dream Horse Safari is home to around 50 horses, which need continuous care and an equestrian facility which requires constant maintenance and management.

-There are many aspects to running a successful stable yard, so if you have a love for horses, are wanting to improve your riding and knowledge, as well as increase your experience, then our Working Rider Internship is for you.
+There are many aspects to running a successful stable yard, so if you have a love for horses, are wanting to improve your riding ability, enhance your knowledge, as well as gain invaluable experience, then our Working Rider Internship is for you.

 Some of the aspects which you will be exposed to, include: